haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/deployment/pipeline/production-system.md

 2. Note the configuration path for the setting.
 3. Log in to the production system as, or switch to, the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento文件系统所有者{% endglossarytooltip %}.
 4. Change to the Magento installation directory.
-5. Enter the following command:
+5.	输入下面的命令：

 		php bin/magento config:sensitive:set {configuration path} {value}

-	For example, to set the value of the YouTube API key To to `1234`, enter
+	例如， to set the value of the YouTube API key To to `1234`, enter

 		php bin/magento config:sensitive:set catalog/product_video/youtube_api_key 1234